cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-kubernetes-ingress.md

 ## Deploying number-crunch on Kubernetes

-We are going to use `kubectl` and YAML manifests to create the `number-crunch` deployment which consists of two pods.
+We will use `kubectl` to deploy the application to the Kubernetes cluster.

+Copy this YAML manifest and paste it to `number-crunch-deployment.yml`.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment